shizacat/sh-helm-vault/README.md

 Helm-Vault stores private data from YAML files in Hashicorp Vault.
 Helm-Vault should be used if you want to publicize your YAML configuration files, without worrying about leaking secret information.

+## Info

+It was taken from this project: https://github.com/Just-Insane/helm-vault.
+The work isn't complete.
+Goal, to make the code more supported.

 ## Table of Contents

 - [Helm-Vault](#helm-vault)